tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 ### No Pressure, Just Results

-I've practiced AI-first development for 1000+ hours across production systems.
+I've practiced AI-first development extensively across production systems.
 I'm confident in the methodology.
 But confidence means demonstration, not persuasion.

 My offer: